-How Body Positivity In 2016 Will Be Different Than The Year Before
+How Body Positivity Will Be Different In 2016

 Body positivity is far from a new concept, but 2015 was arguably the year that body positive trends came to the mainstream.
 And now that the conversation has started, I am predicting that 2016 will be the year that body positivity stops being "news" in and of itself, and instead we start celebrating the individuality of body positive fashion.
 Mainly, I hope that people will finally stop policing what others want to wear and start celebrating personal freedom and autonomy through style at all sizes.